rolandshoemaker/theca/README.md

 	$ cargo build [--release]
 	...

-	$ sudo ./build.sh install [--man, --bash-complete]
+	$ sudo ./build.sh install [--man, --bash-complete, --zsh-complete]

-the `cargo` flag `--release` enables `rustc` optimizations. for `install` the flag `--man` will additionally install the man page and `--bash-complete` will additionally install the bash tab completion script. `cargo` will automatically download and compile `theca`s dependencies for you.
+the `cargo` flag `--release` enables `rustc` optimizations. for `install` the flag `--man` will additionally install the man page and `--bash-complete` and `--zsh-complete` will additionally install the bash or zsh tab completion scripts. `cargo` will automatically download and compile `theca`s dependencies for you.

 ## usage

 ## development

+currently i (roland) am the only developer of `theca` so literally any other pair of eyes looking at the codebase would be super useful, especially considering how recently i started using Rust, so feel free to submit pull requests!

 ### `theca_test_harness.py`